 The video-first product page: when video should lead, not sit in a tab

-Look at almost any product page and the hierarchy is the same: a photo gallery up top, and video somewhere after: a small tab, a thumbnail, a section the shopper has to scroll to.
-That order is inherited from a time when video on a PDP was hard.
-It is rarely a decision anyone made on purpose.
+Open almost any product page and the hierarchy is identical: photo gallery up top, video somewhere after, as a small tab, a thumbnail, a section you have to scroll to find.
+That order was inherited from a time when video on a PDP was genuinely hard to ship.
+Almost nobody chose it on purpose, and almost nobody has revisited it since.

-A photo answers some questions well: colour, styling, detail at rest.
-But for many products the decisive doubts are motion doubts: how it moves, how big it is next to a person, how it behaves in use.
-If video answers the shopper’s real question better than a photo does, burying the video is choosing the weaker asset for the prime position.
+A photo answers some questions cleanly: colour, styling, detail at rest.
+But for a lot of products the doubt that stops the sale is a motion doubt: how it moves, how big it really is next to a person, how it behaves in use.
+When video answers the shopper's actual question better than a photo can, burying it means handing the prime slot to the weaker asset.
+This is the same shift reshaping the page itself, the subject of the PDP becoming a conversation.

 - The lead gallery slot is a video, ideally a real customer using the product.